Dr Tummala Rama Krishna Reddy

 Medicines research, School of Health, Sport and Biosciences

 Reddy is a Senior Lecturer in Medicinal Chemistry, Programme Leader of MSc Pharmaceutical Science and a member of Medicines Research Group.
-He has previously worked as a lecturer in Medicinal chemistry at the Department of Pharmacy, University of Hertfordshire (2012 to 2015) and as a postdoctoral research fellow in Medicinal chemistry and Drug design at the University of Nottingham for 5 years.
-Reddy obtained his PhD in Medicinal chemistry at the University of Sheffield, M.Phil (research) in Computational drug design at the University of Nottingham and M.Pharm in Pharmaceutical chemistry at the IIT, Banaras Hindu University (India).
+He has previously worked as a Lecturer in Medicinal chemistry at the Department of Pharmacy, University of Hertfordshire (2012 to 2015) and as a postdoctoral research fellow in Medicinal chemistry and Drug design at the University of Nottingham for over 5 years.
+This project was funded by Cancer Research UK.
+Reddy obtained his PhD in Medicinal chemistry at the University of Sheffield, funded by the Department of Health, UK.
+M.Phil (research) in Computational drug design at the University of Nottingham and M.Pharm in Pharmaceutical chemistry at the IIT, BHU (India) funded by University Grants Commission (UGC), India.
+Reddy worked as a formulation chemist at Alkem laboratories, Daman (India), after his M.Pharm.

 Reddy has expertise of working on drug discovery projects involving rational drug design, synthesis and lead optimisation of small molecules.

-His current research interests are in medicinal chemistry aspects of neglected tropical diseases and Staphylococcus aureus infections.
-He is currently supervising a PhD student.
+His current research interests are in medicinal chemistry aspects of neglected tropical diseases.

 Reddy uses various drug design strategies to understand how the structures of active derivatives of lead compounds/hit compounds interact with targeted receptors and guide the synthesis.
 Various drug design strategies that are used in his lab for the compound design are structure based drug design, Pharmacophore based drug design, Lead hopping, In-silico DMPK studies.